 Why does it cost more than other spirulina?
 At Oasia Farms, you get what you pay for.
 Every package of spirulina is hand made with the highest quality materials.
 Our packaging is 100% sustainable and all of our fertilizers are food or fertilizer grade specifically selected for growing spirulina.
 We also carbon filter all of the water used in our ponds.
 Growing in a rural high desert environment ensures pristine air quality.
 Every input has been carefully selected to produce the highest quality spirulina available.
 Check out our Quality page or try some and see the difference for yourself!

 Is it gluten free?
 Non-GMO?
 All natural?
 Vegan?
 Yes!

 How many servings are in a 1lb order?
 There are 30 servings per 1lb order.

 How much do you recommend eating per day?
-For most people, we recommend 1 tablespoon per day (about 15 grams.
-You can always increase serving sizes for a more powerful cleanse, extra protein or an added boost to spirulina's many health benefits.
+For most people, we recommend 1 tablespoon per day (about 15 grams).
+You can always increase the serving size for a more powerful cleanse, extra protein or an added boost to spirulina's many health benefits.
 Remember, spirulina is an immune booster and a detoxifying agent.
 If you have gut issues, an auto immune disease or are going through cancer treatment start with smaller servings and see how your body reacts.

 Will it turn my tongue green?
 Absolutely! :) Can I see the Nutrition Facts?
 There are 3 vacuum sealed bags per 1lb order for a total of 30 servings.

 What is your cancellation policy?
 Orders may be cancelled or delayed as long as the request is made before Monday at 8:00PM.